 key words and how to use these words to my advantage when job interviewing.
 She also

 taught me how to structure my resume and cover letter to appeal more to the jobs I

 am applying/will apply for.
 Most importantly, she's taught me how to take initiative...and

 helped push me to take charge and set up informational interviews.
 Because of this

 I now have an internship with the county of San Diego.
 All in all this a great program

 Students: Seeking an internship?
 Several departments in the College of Humanities, Arts, Behavioral and Social Sciences offer credit-bearing Internship courses.

-The Career Readiness Initiative hosts employer panels and other events throughout the academic year.
 Check out our archive for details about past events.